-From your site WordPress Dashboard, click on Add a new page and name it “Home” or alike in order to easily remember it.
+From your WordPress Dashboard, click on Add new and name it “Home” or alike to remember it easily.

-Set the Custom Home Page template by reaching the Page Attributes section.
-This will allow you to display your homepage like a Gallery, a Project, Portfolio Archive, Portfolio Category, Galleries Archive or Galleries Category.
+Set the Custom Home Page template from the Page Attributes section.
+This will allow you to display your homepage like a Gallery, a Project, Portfolio Archive, Portfolio Category, Galleries Archive, or Galleries Category.
 View the screenshot for details.

 Step 3 – Set the Content Source

-Once you are done with the second step, you enable a new section named Choose your home page which allows selecting the home page content sources:
+Once you change the page template, you will enable a new section named Choose Your Home Page, which allows selecting the homepage content sources: